How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Results

 \subsubsection{Analysis Plan}

-Different analysts exhibited different levels of analysis planning and rigidity in their analysis plans.
+Analysts exhibited varying levels of analysis forethought and rigidity in their analysis plans.
 While all analysts had a rough plan, some took extra time to explicitly detail their analysis steps [A3, A5, A9, A10, A11].
 For example, A9 spent the first 20 minutes planning on scratch paper before writing a single line of code.
-In other instances, analysts considered approaches that were familiar.
-For example, A4, who was familiar with Species Distribution Modeling \cite{Franklin2010MappingSD} (i.e., a statistical approach that predicts species' geographic distribution based on environmental variables), mentioned that approach as an initial idea for planning.

-Likewise, analysts often liked suggestions from the assistant when they matched their own ideas for their analysis plan (8/13 analysts).
+Others employed on familiar strategies, for instance, A4's initial plan drew on their familiarity with Species Distribution Modeling \cite{Franklin2010MappingSD}.
+Analysts (8/13) often liked suggestions that matched their own ideas or plans.
 They appreciated that the included code offered additional execution assistance to implement their plan.
-For example, when talking about a suggestion recommending Age as a variable, A12 noted \shortquote{I really liked this one.
-I wanted to do this.
-I think it actually somehow knew that I was going to do this, and then it suggested a very efficient way to do so.} Furthermore, for A5, such suggestions reaffirmed their decisions: \shortquote{The assistant actually gave the same conclusion that I had typed, so that was helpful.}
+For example, in reference to a suggestion recommending Age as a variable, A12 noted \shortquote{I really liked this one...
+I think it actually somehow knew that I was going to do this, and then it suggested a very efficient way to do so.} Furthermore, for A5, such suggestions reaffirmed their decisions: \shortquote{The assistant actually gave the same conclusion that I had typed, so that was helpful.} Given these planning variations, it is unsurprising that participants also expressed interest in controlling the level of assistance received~(Sec.~\ref{sec:results_how}).

-Overall, analysts frequently favored suggestions that matched their analysis plan.
-Given variations in how they plan, they also wanted ways to specify the level of assistance they received~(Sec.~\ref{sec:results_how}).